Jenner & Block Supreme Court and Appellate Clinic — Recent Cases

 A majority of the Supreme Court ruled in favor of the position taken by the clinic in the case, holding that the Individuals with Disabilities Education Act requires a school to offer an individualized education program reasonably calculated to enable a child to make progress appropriate in light of the child’s circumstances.
 The clinic’s brief argued that this Act was meant to “consistently and clearly” raise expectations for the quality of education provided to students with disabilities.

 The question presented is whether the Eighth and Fourteenth Amendments permit a state to abolish the insanity defense.
-The clinic’s brief argued that abolition of the insanity defense is incompatible with the Anglo-American legal tradition and with commonly accepted rationales for punishment.
-The case will be argued during the 2019 Supreme Court Term.
+The clinic’s amicus brief argued that abolition of the insanity defense is incompatible with the Anglo-American legal tradition and with commonly accepted rationales for punishment.
+A majority of the Court held that due process does not compel the acquittal of a defendant who, because of mental illness when committing his crime, could not tell right from wrong when committing his crime.

 Recent Seventh Circuit Cases